 Total shoulder replacement restores your damaged shoulder joint to eliminate chronic pain.
 At Ortho 1 Medical Group, the team of shoulder replacement experts offers this specialized procedure to people suffering from severe arthritis, fractures, or other debilitating shoulder problems.
-Learn more by calling the office in La Jolla or Chula Vista, California, today or book your appointment online.
+Learn more by calling the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or book your appointment online.

 Total shoulder replacement is a surgery that restores your damaged shoulder joint using artificial metal parts.
 While not as well-known as hip replacement and knee replacement, shoulder replacement is equally effective in relieving pain, stiffness, and range-of-motion restrictions.